CptChangotra/Saardrew_Valley/README.md

 An organic farming simulation project developed as part of the Software Engineering Lab at Saarland University.
 This educational project simulates realistic farming operations including crop cultivation, environmental influences, and farm management.

+## For the most detailed implementation plan of this project, do refer to group19-implementation/Implementation_Plan.md

 ## Description

 Saardrew Valley is a comprehensive organic farming simulator that models key aspects of sustainable agriculture.
 The simulation operates in discrete two-week time steps (ticks) and can span multiple years, capturing the complexity of: